An everyday occurrence in Iran: three more women journalists jailed in Tehran, marking 55 arrests since the start of protests

 Mehrnoush Zarei, a freelance journalist who had contributed to publications such as ILNA, ISKA, and Chelcheragh was arrested in front of her home in Tehran, Iran’s capital.
 According to the HRANA news agency, the security forces that arrived at her home did not present their institutional affiliation.
 After searching the premises and confiscating her digital devices, they arrested the journalist and drove her to Evin prison.
 The reasons for her arrest are also unknown.

-A few kilometers away the same morning, the Islamic Revolutionary Guard Corps (IRGC) were arresting Saeede Shafiei, the freelance journalist who had collaborated with Donyaye Eghtesad, Shargh, and Insaf News.
-A tweet by Saeede’s husband Hassan Homayon, revealed that she was arrested by security forces on Sunday morning.
-“Saeede Shafiei, my dear wife, called from the detention center at noon today, the 23rd, and said that she is in Evin prison.
+A few kilometers away the same morning, the Islamic Revolutionary Guard Corps (IRGC) were arresting Saeedeh Shafiei, the freelance journalist who had collaborated with Donyaye Eghtesad, Shargh, and Insaf News.
+A tweet by Saeedeh’s husband Hassan Homayon, revealed that she was arrested by security forces on Sunday morning.
+“Saeedeh Shafiei, my dear wife, called from the detention center at noon today, the 23rd, and said that she is in Evin prison.
 She was arrested on the morning of the 22nd,” he wrote.
-Reports have suggested that Saeede was being charged with "propaganda against the system and action against national security".
+Reports have suggested that Saeedeh was being charged with "propaganda against the system and action against national security".

 Eight journalists arrested since the beginning of 2023